romaing/advanced-custom-field-widget/readme.txt

 For more information about plugins and installing them, please review the [managing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") section of the WordPress Codex.

 == Changelog ==

+= 0.93 =
+* Added an option to stop the field filters putting the content generator through the 'convert_chars' filter.
+When running with different locales, this appears to be converting some chars to entities (& to &#38;) with the consequence that links were being broken
+* Added a shortcode for ACFW.
+Add [acfw id="<INSTANCEID>"] to a post and the widget will be rendered in the post
+* Added a function for ACFW.
+Add acfw(id) to a theme and the widget will render directly in the theme
+* Added a custom siderbar to hold widgets for use by ACFW shortcode and function
+* Added a widget instance ID display to the configuration panel (this provides the widget instance ID's for use with the shortcode and theme rendering function)
+* Added enhanced separator functionality allowing users to specify a different separator for the last item and a list terminator

 = 0.92 =
 * Fix to an error in the main loop query replacement code that was preventing the widget from displaying on pages with multiple posts